I hope you find encouragement here today on reinventing uses for vintage bread boxes!

 - Use it as a decor piece in your kitchen.
 They look pretty on top of cabinets or on a kitchen shelf.

 - As a vessel to hold flowers, either faux or fresh.
-For faux, insert a piece of floral foam and then tuck the faux stems into that.
-For fresh, line it with a large Ziploc bag before inserting the flowers so that the water doesn’t leak.
+For faux: insert a piece of floral foam and then tuck the faux stems into that.
+For fresh: line it with a plastic bag before inserting the flowers so that the water doesn’t leak.

 - Use it as a mail or bill organizer on a desk.